Breach Intervention Order – Charge Withdrawn

 After researching what constituted family violence and researching comparable cases, the case conference process was conducted.
 Alex was able to persuade the prosecution that their case could not be made out at law and that no breach had occurred.
-The prosecution eventually agreed and withdrew the charge against the client.

 - A family violence intervention order has been made against the accused; and

 - The accused has been served with a copy of the order; or

 - An explanation of the order was given to the accused in accordance with section 57(1) or 96(1) of the Family Violence Protection Act 2008; and

 - The accused contravened the order.